The Importance of Peach & Nectarine Quality Control

 Bruising

 While peach quality is important and customers want a ripe yield, there is more potential for bruising when handling ripe fruit.
-This can have a direct impact on peach quality.
+This can have a direct impact on the quality of fruits.

 Open Wounds